MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-record-sales-price-discount-payment-agreements.md

 ---
-title: Set Up Special Sales Prices and Discounts for Customers | Microsoft Docs
+title: Set Up Special Sales Prices and Discounts for Customers
 description: Describes how to define the alternate pricing and discount agreements that you want to apply to sales documents when selling to different customers.
 author: SorenGP